Hurricane Matthew have you hungry? Here's where you can eat & drink Wednesday night

 (19 Broad St.) is going all out and staying open through the entire storm, according to the restaurant's instagram post.

-The following Holy City Hospitality restaurants are open tonight:
+The following Holy City Hospitality restaurants are open as normal tonight:

 39 Rue de Jean